 4Then the king and all the people offered sacrifice before Yahweh.

 5King Solomon offered a sacrifice of 22,000 head of cattle and a 120,000 sheep.
 So the king and all the people dedicated God’s house.

 6The priests stood according to their positions, the Levites also with instruments of music of Yahweh that David the king had made to give thanks to Yahweh when David praised by their ministry, saying “For his loving kindness endures forever.”
 The priests sounded trumpets before them and all Israel stood.

-7Moreover Solomon made the middle of the court holy that was before the house of Yahweh, for there he offered the burnt offerings and the fat of the peace offerings, because the bronze altar that Solomon had made was not able to receive the burnt offering and the grain offering and the fat.
+7Then Solomon consecrated the middle of the court that was in front of the house of Yahweh, for there he offered the burnt offerings and the fat of the peace offerings, because the bronze altar that Solomon had made was not able to contain the burnt offerings and the grain offerings and the fat.

 8So Solomon held the feast at that time seven days, and all Israel with him, a very great assembly from Lebo-hamath to the Brook of Egypt.